 Policy Statement: Students may contact the program director with any complaints throughout the academic year.
-In addition, students may file formal complaints with the Chair of the Department of Behavioral Health and Nutrition or the Office of the Assistant Provost for the Graduate College without threat of retaliation.
+In addition, students may file formal complaints with the Chair of the Department of Health Behavior and Nutrition Sciences or the Office of the Assistant Provost for the Graduate College without threat of retaliation.

-- If the student prefers to file a complaint with an administrator other than the program director, s/he should follow the usual grievance procedures afforded all students enrolled at the University of Delaware, which can be found at https://www1.udel.edu/stuguide/21-22/grade-grievance.html - Students may submit complaints directly to ACEND only after all other options with the program and University have been exhausted.
+- 1. If the student prefers to file a complaint with an administrator other than the program director, they should follow the usual grievance procedures afforded all students enrolled at the University of Delaware, which can be found here. - 2.
+Students may submit complaints directly to ACEND only after all other options with the program and University have been exhausted.
 ACEND can be contacted by email (ACEND@eatright.org), phone (1-800-877-1600 x5400), or mail (120 S. Riverside Plaza, Suite 2190, Chicago, IL 60606-6995).
-Information on filing a written complaint with ACEND, relating to program noncompliance with accreditation standards, can be found here: https://www.eatrightpro.org/acend/public-notices-and-announcements/filing-a-complaint-with-acend - 3.
+Information on filing a written complaint with ACEND, relating to program noncompliance with accreditation standards, can be found here. - 3.
 Complaints made to the program director will be kept on file in the internship program office for a period of seven (7) years, after which the documentation will be shredded.